serendio-labs/diskoveror-ta/README.md

 ###### Third party API/Software integrations

-New modules could be supported under these categories without disturbing the existing system in any manner.
+New modules could be supported under these categories in a plugin like manner.